WildHealth Data Model

 Arthropod Source Record

-Similar to Environmental Sources, a key difference between the Arthropod Source and the Group and Animal Sources is that an Event can contain multiple Records of a single Arthropod Source (many Collections and many species at the same Arthropod Source at time t).
-Instead, an Event can contain a single Record of many Group and Animal Sources.
-An Event can only contain a single Arthropod Source, but many Records can be retrieved (one per Collection per species).
-On the opposite, many bats can be captured in a mist net (many Sources), but they can only provide one Record per Event (see Figure at the end of the section).
+Like Environmental Sources, a key distinction between Arthropod Sources and Group or Animal Sources is that an Event can contain multiple Records from a single Arthropod Source (many Collections at an Arthropod Source at the same time and place), whereas an Event can only contain a single Record per Group or Animal Source.
+An Event can have multiple Arthropod Source Records (one per Collection).
+In contrast, if multiple bats are captured in a mist net at time t (many Sources Records), they each contribute only one Record per Event (see Figure at the end of the section).

-Similarly, another key difference is that “species” for Group and Animal Sources is a property of the Source, whilst for Arthropod Sources is a property of the Record.
-For example, mosquitoes obtained through CO2 traps (Collection) deployed at a specific site (Source) will be identified and counted by species after the Collection and they will constitute an Arthropod Source Record.
+Another key difference is that “species” is a property of the Source for Group and Animal Sources, while for Arthropod Sources, several species can be part of the Record and they are assigned at the Source Record level.
+For example, mosquitoes collected using CO₂ traps (Collection) at a specific site (Source) will be identified and counted by species after Collection, forming an Arthropod Source Record.

 Specimen